bazzofx/notes/content/Blue Team/Email Security/Investigating Phishing.md

 When an email is flagged as phishing, we need to investigate if the email came from a legitimate source or if this was a legitimate phishing attempt.

 ## Impact Scope
 The first step is to understand what the user have done.
-We need to understand if the has potentially already been compromised, or not.
+We need to understand if the user has potentially already been compromised, or not.
 - Has the user clicked on a phishing link?
 - Entered real password into a potential malicious website?
 - Or just suspect of a malicious email received, and not taken any action yet